 As spring turns into early summer in the great Northwest, the produce selection starts to get interesting again.

-You might wander through your backyard garden or local farmer’s market.
-Maybe you pick up a CSA farm share each week or just run into the grocery store on the way home from work.
+You might wander through your backyard garden or local farmer’s market (when they open back up again!).
+Maybe you pick up a CSA farm share each week or just run into the grocery store while out running an errand or two.
 Growing or buying produce in season is one thing.
 Knowing what in the world to do with it once you get it home can be another.

 Those beautiful bunches of beets and strange stalks of chard.
 That impulse buy of radishes or delivery of kale.
 Without a plan, a frugal decision in the produce department can turn into a waste of money (and a soggy mess) in your refrigerator.

 I’m hoping to take some of the mystery out of the fruits and vegetables you will currently find in farmers markets, farm shares, or grocery stores by compiling a list of some favorite seasonal dishes from my kitchen and those of my friends and family.
 All of these recipes have been tested and approved, meaning they got the thumbs up from our families and will be hitting our dinner tables again.